Atheist Life Hacks: How To Evolve Back Into A Fish

 When I was 3, I almost drowned.
 I was in my aunt’s pool in an inflatable ring and all the adults were turned at an angle facing the sun so they could perfect their tans.
 My aunt caught a glimpse of my empty ring out of the corner of her eye and flew into the pool, fully clothed.
 I spent the rest of my weekend there in the pool learning from her how to tread water.
 I loved it.

 When I was 8, my parents took me around the South Pacific, Australia, New Zealand, South East Asia and French Polynesia.
-Our first stop outside of North America, was Fiji.
+Our first stop outside of North America was Fiji.
 I spent the entire 2 weeks on Castaway Island in Fiji, in the water.
-By the time we left for New Zealand, I was diving, doing the front crawl and snorkeling.
+By the time we left for New Zealand, I was diving, doing the front crawl and snorkelling.

-Some time later, I went diving, snorkeling, kayaking and swimming in Thailand, post-tsunami.
+Sometime later, I went diving, snorkelling, kayaking and swimming in Thailand, post-tsunami.
 I came home waterlogged, crispy-skinned and depressed to be out of the water.
 I needed it as much as I needed oxygen.
 So, I coughed up the dough for a swim pass and swam every day.
 It kept me sane.
 It kept me happy.
 It made me whole.

 Then I moved here.
 This small town with only one tiny pool.
 On any given day there are only 2 or 3 lanes open, and with this town being a popular retirement destination, the lanes are often filled with elderly men and women moving at a snail’s pace.
 Still, I kept my hopes up and headed in for a swim one day.
-I got in behind an old man, and kept having to pass or slow down for him.
-I changed lanes… even worse.
+I got in behind an old man and kept having to pass or slow down for him.
+I changed lanes.
+It was worse.
 Two old ladies ganging up on me with their doggy paddling.
 I was so frustrated.
 I got out and left.